-Recommendations to maintain functioning of the Great Barrier Reef
+Recommendations for maintaining functioning of the Great Barrier Reef

 Led by: Prof Peter Mumby, UQ